Polar 3

-Polar 2 and Polar 3 were the first German airplanes to reach the South Pole when they landed there in December 1984 and were returning from a five-month mission to the Antarctic, having been based at the Gondwana Research Station.
+Polar 2 and Polar 3 were the first German airplanes to reach the South Pole when they landed there in December 1984 and were returning from a five-month mission to the Antarctic, having been based at the Gondwana Station.
 While in Antarctica, Polar 2 was damaged and the bulk of the survey work had to be carried out by Polar 3.

 Incident

 Polar 3 (FL 90) and Polar 2 (FL 110) were two survey-and-research airplanes of the Alfred Wegener Institute returning from a mission in Antarctica.
 On 24 February, at approximately 14:45 local time, the two planes took off from Dakar, Senegal bound for Lanzarote Airport, Canary Islands.
 Their cruise height was 2750 m (approximately 9,000 ft).
 The two planes' ultimate destination was the Dornier aircraft facility near Oberpfaffenhofen in Bavaria, Germany.

 The last radio contact made with Polar 3 occurred at approximately 16:30 GMT.
 At some point thereafter, it was shot down south of Dakhla by Polisario guerillas.
 Allegedly, they had mistaken it for a Moroccan spy plane.
 All three of the Polar 3s crew members – pilot Herbert Hampel, co-pilot Richard Möbius (both 47) and mechanic Josef Schmid (28) – were killed.
 Polar 2, five minutes ahead of Polar 3, escaped unharmed.
 The bodies of the Polar 3 crew were eventually recovered five days later.